muhammad-tamim/css-notes/README.md

 A pseudo-class is used to define a special state of an element.
 #### 11.3.1. :link, :visited, :hover, :active

-In addition, links can be styled differently depending on what state they are in.

-By default, links will appear as follows in all browsers:

-- An unvisited link is underlined and blue
-- A visited link is underlined and purple
-- An active link is underlined and red

 You can edit the links with CSS in four states:

-- a:link – a normal, unvisited
+- a:link – a normal, unvisited (underline and blue)
-- a:visited – a link the user has visited
+- a:visited – a link the user has visited (underlined and purple)
 - a:hover – a link when the user mouse over it
-- a:active – a link the moment it is clicked
+- a:active – a link the moment it is clicked (underlined and red)

 ```css
       a:link {